doramonmon2306/AI-Character-And-Digit-Recognition/README.md

 ### Technical Approach:
 - Training a CNN model with PyTorch to recognize 62 classes (digits and uppercase/lowercase letters).
 - Fixing EMNIST transformations (flipping + rotation) to properly align image orientation.
-- Interactive interface with Tkinter, allowing users to draw a character and get a real-time prediction.
+- Interactive interface with Tkinter, allowing users to draw a character and get a prediction immediately after clicking the button.

 ### Main Libraries Used:
 PyTorch, NumPy, Torchvision, Tkinter, Matplotlib